 The fun starts before you’ve even entered the exhibits with a huge pattern creation media screen, and the perks of arriving early meant Piper could create patterns on it to her hearts content on the touch-screen kiosk in front of the display adjusting size, orientation and shapes – honestly more fun than it sounds!
 Think playing with fingerprints, cheetah spots and tree rings.

-Next up it's Making Models where you are greeted by a gargantuan grasshopper, practice your memory and imagination skills and experience a model computer simulation creating friendly or not so friendly sea creatures!
+Next up it’s Making Models where you are greeted by a gargantuan grasshopper.
+Here you can practice your memory and imagination skills.
+And experience a model computer simulation creating friendly or not so friendly sea creatures!

-When we visited they had a fab hands on experiment section where the kids could build their own boats to learn how to ensure they float and sail.
-We had a few attempts with different sizes and shapes of sails and Piper was over the moon when she created one that actually floated along with the help of the wind machine and she received a little badge and a few high fives to say well done!
+When we visited they had a fab hands on experiment section.
+Here the kids could build their own boats to learn how to ensure they float and sail.
+We had a few attempts with different sizes and shapes of sails.
+Piper was over the moon when she created one that actually floated along with the help of the wind machine.
+She received a little badge and a few high fives to say well done!

-The Wicked Smart area, dedicated to Boston-based inovations, was great fun and again very hands on, we helped create a colony of robo-bees and tested the lastest in off-road Wheelchair technology, called the Freedom Chair.
+The Wicked Smart area, dedicated to Boston-based innovations, was great fun and again very hands on.
+We helped create a colony of robo-bees.
+And tested the latest in off-road Wheelchair technology, called the Freedom Chair.

-Probably my favourite section, the Dinosaurs area which demonstrates how palaeontologists have and still are learning all about these extinct creatures.
+Probably my favourite section was the Dinosaurs area.
+Which demonstrates how palaeontologists have and still are learning all about these extinct creatures.
 (But then I am a massive dinosaur geek!)
-They have a full size repica Tyrannosaurus Rex, and children can explore fossil clues — such as bones, footprints, and even dinosaur dung!
+They have a full size replica Tyrannosaurus Rex and children can explore fossil clues.
+These include bones, footprints, and even dinosaur dung!

-The Hall of Human Life was absolutely fascinating, we were able to investigate a transparent woman, observing various body parts and organs, learn about hormones in the Human Body theater and even measure the efficiency of our walk!
+The Hall of Human Life was absolutely fascinating.
+We were able to investigate a transparent woman, observing various body parts and organs.
+We could learn about hormones in the Human Body theatre and even measure the efficiency of our walk!

-Science in the Park was another fantastic physical learning experience, here you can run, push, pull, play, all whilst learning about the science of motion and loads.
-Activity is at the core of this exhibit, and we all know how important it is to get the kids to excersize but this place demonstrates just how easy it is to incorporate learning into everyday activities.
+Science in the Park was another fantastic physical learning experience.
+Here you can run, push, pull, play, all whilst learning about the science of motion and loads.
+Activity is at the core of this exhibit, and we all know how important it is to get the kids to exercise.
+But this place demonstrates just how easy it is to incorporate learning into everyday activities.

-Our last stop was at the surprisingly simple (I know, I know, not to create!) seeing is deceiving exhibit, a selection of optical illusions which went down so well with piper I’m planning on incorporating it into her xmas gift – great fun to test our optical skills and interesting explanations on why we see what we see!
+Our last stop was at the surprisingly simple seeing is deceiving exhibit.
+A selection of optical illusions which went down so well with piper I’m planning on incorporating it into her xmas gift.
+Great fun to test our optical skills and interesting explanations on why we see what we see!